BADragons/case-study-1-ACurtis86/README.md

 Some design tool that is going to help me design my website is Visualstudio.

 My domain name would be Meadowsplace.com

+2a) Put the copyright on the bottom of the page as well as the date that the website was last updated.

+2b) The connectivity tools that I will use will be Facebook, Gmail, and Pintrest.

+2c) Some ways that I could promote interactivity on my website would be